 Scholarship is an award, not a qualification.
 If successful, students receive a monetary award, not a qualification.
-These awards are described online at: http://www.nzqa.govt.nz/about-us/our-role/legislation/nzqa-rules/assessment-including-examination-rules-2018/7/3/2/
+These awards are described here.

 The quality of each student's work is judged against a set of performance descriptors which are considered in relation to the performance standard and the assessment specifications.
 This assessment (or marking) process has some similarities to NCEA.